Building RAG with Milvus Vector Database

 sparse_vec = sparse_encoder.encode_queries([query])

-# Two queries for RRF
+# Two requests for RRF

 dense_req = AnnSearchRequest(